KennethBaidoo/Kenneth-Thomas-Baidoo/README.md

 ---

-### Scanning Live Host and Open ports to detect any breahces
+### Scanning Live Host and Open Ports To Detect Any Breaches | Security Blue Team Training

 - **Proficiently employed Nmap for host discovery, employing packet transmission to IP addresses to assess network responsiveness and identify potential vulnerabilities.